 Jamie Murray to represent Team GB in men’s doubles at Tokyo Olympics

-Dan Evans was due to play singles and doubles with Neal Skupski, but 35-year-old Murray will now be his partner.
+Tokyo Olympics: Jamie Murray to represent Team GB in men’s doubles after Dan Evans’ withdrawal

 Jamie Murray will represent Great Britain in the men’s doubles at the Tokyo Olympics after Dan Evans’ withdrawal.

-The British number one was forced to pull out of the Games after testing positive for Covid-19 and not having enough time to prepare.
+The British No 1 was forced to pull out of the Games after testing positive for Covid-19 and not having enough time to prepare.

 Murray, taking part in his fourth Olympics, competed alongside Skupski on the ATP Tour last season as well as the 2019 Davis Cup Finals.